The 7 Silent Killers of Ikenga Energy

 Ikenga energy responds quickly to honesty, discipline, and decisive action.
 Small acts of follow-through, self-trust, and purposeful effort begin restoring it almost immediately.

-The danger is not in falling, but in remaining unaware of what is draining you.
+The danger of failure is in remaining unaware of what is draining you.

-The seven killers are subtle, but once named, they lose their power.
-And when Ikenga rises again, it does so with clarity, strength, and direction.
+The seven killers are subtle, but once named and confronted, they lose their power.

 Jisie ike!